 - Update functional classifications in transportation system plans to be consistent with the RTP design classifications to support implementing the 2040 Growth Concept and planned land uses.
 Commit to applying urban design standards (Blueprint for Urban Design, National Association of City Transportation Officials, Metro's Designing Livable Streets Guide, approved local standards) on identified corridors in policies and projects.
 Apply an outcomes and performance-based process that prioritizes safety, transit, walking and bicycling in trade-offs. - Identify transit corridors in transportation system plans as candidates for HCT investment.
 Identify constraints or barriers that would need to be addressed to make the corridor "HCT-ready," such as freight designations, traffic volumes, and presence of cycling and walking facilities. - Revisit land use plans and zoning to align higher-density uses with planned HCT corridors.
-Also consider development code and regulations that support transit usage, such as parking standards.

-- Define corridor problem statement, refinement planning, and conceptual design to better understand the specific needs in the corridor and establish a shared vision with partners.
-There are usually corridor needs beyond the HCT investment project partners must coordinate with other corridor planning processes to understand how improvements will be coordinated. - Assess corridor against HCT Assessment and Readiness Criteria and make any needed adjustments to support Capital Investment Grants competitiveness. - Begin identifying funding sources and/or commitments and engaging community about corridor transit needs. - Build a coalition of local and regional stakeholders to support continued work on the corridor, including to support development of an equitable development strategy.
+Also consider development code and regulations that support transit usage, such as parking standards. - Conduct market analyses and create station area/TOD plans. - Work with community to define corridor problem statement, refinement planning, and conceptual design to better understand the specific needs in the corridor and establish a shared vision with partners.
+There are usually corridor needs beyond the HCT investment project partners must coordinate with other corridor planning processes to understand how improvements will be coordinated. - Assess corridor against HCT Assessment and Readiness Criteria and make any needed adjustments to support Capital Investment Grants competitiveness. - Begin identifying funding sources and/or commitments and engaging community about corridor transit needs. - Begin establishing the coalition of local and regional stakeholders to support continued work on the corridor, including to support development of an equitable development strategy.